 The holiday season affects everyone differently.
 Some people are flooded with bouts of holiday spirit while others seem overwhelmed with the additional chores associated with the season.
-Regardless of how you view the end of the year, we all have the same question on our minds, “How will COVID-19 affect my plans?”
+Regardless of how you view the end of the year, we all have the same question on our minds, “How will Christmas in COVID-19 affect my plans?”

 While traditions like seeing Santa at the mall may have to wait until next year, there are still plenty of ways to celebrate the holiday season.
 The safest and lowest risk activities include building a gingerbread house with your immediate family or driving through the streets to look at decorations.
 To get your loved ones safely involved in the celebrations, you can deliver holiday meals or schedule a holiday movie watch party with your friends and family.